-The site traffic statistics in the hosting package will give you basic information, and Google provide a free tracking service.
-But to know more, so you can experiment with and optimize sales copy and site design, you'll need a third-party traffic monitoring service.
+The site traffic statistics in the hosting package will give you basic information, (particularly if package includes cPanel) and Google provide a free tracking service.
+But to know more, so you can experiment with and optimise sales copy and site design, you'll need a third-party traffic monitoring service.
 You sign up, provide a few details, and are supplied with snippets of code to paste into the pages of interest.
 Visitor statistics are automatically sent to the monitoring company, and you access the results through a username and password.
 Most services offer a free introductory month, allowing you to get the hang of things before paying.